Officers and Executives

-Dr Mowle has been actively involved in the college's international activities for over ten years, playing a leading role in the College's program to develop Primary Care Educators from over 25 different Sub-Saharan African Countries.
+Dr Mowle has been actively involved in the college's international activities for over ten years.
+He played a leading role in the College's program to develop Primary Care Educators from over 25 different Sub-Saharan African Countries.

 He has been an active supporter of WONCA and is the Chair of the Host Organising Committee for the joint RCGP/WONCA Europe Conference in June 2021.

-Ben Clacy, Managing Director of Enterprises and Conferences
+Ben Clacy, Executive Director of Membership Development and Education

 Ben has joined the College from NHS Providers, where he was Director of Development and Operations, looking after membership, finance, IT, HR, member programmes, commercial partnerships and events.
 NHS Providers is the membership organisation and trade association for the NHS acute, ambulance, community and mental health services that treat patients and service users in the NHS.